-Lost Grant Canyon of Egypt Series:
+Past entries of the Lost Grand Canyon of Egypt series:

 - The Lost Grand Canyon of Egypt: Another Monument to an Ancient Earth